- Jobs & Economy

-Australia should provide an affordable, world class education system that gives all Australians the skills and attributes they need to flourish in society.
+Provide an affordable, world class education system that gives all Australians the skills and attributes they need to secure jobs and flourish in society.

 Policy Methods (Federal & State)